414owen/owen.cafe/content/posts/six-times-faster-than-c.md

 ---
-title: "Six times faster than C"
+title: "Six times faster than C (part one)"
 date: 2023-06-19T21:51:17+02:00
 ---

 Sometimes humans can spot optimization opportunities that a compiler ~~can't~~ doesn't.
 In this post, we start with a loop generated from C code by clang, and tweak it in various ways, measuring the speedup.

+Code listings for this post can be found on [GitHub](https://github.com/414owen/blog-code/tree/master/01-six-times-faster-than-c).

 ## The Function